 Okay, Friend!
 We’re almost there.
 I told you this was an intensive post.
 Hang in there!

-Pasteles are traditionally wrapped in banana leaves.
+Pasteles are traditionally wrapped in banana leaves and parchment paper.
 Because banana leaves are naturally stiff, you’ll need to prepare them before using them or buy frozen banana leaves from the store.
 Since I prefer to keep my coins in my pocket, I save the pennies by prepping them myself.

 First: remove the rigid rib on the banana leaf’s inner part with a pair of kitchen shears or scissors.
 Then, use the shears to snip away any brown, black, or super yellow parts of the leaf.
 Wrapping your pasteles in leaves that are old or too black will cause them to taste moldy.